plone/plone.app.caching/README.txt

     Whether or not the given context is locked for editing. skin
-    The name of the current skin (theme)
+    The name of the current skin (theme) resourceRegistry
+    A timestamp indicating the most recent last-modified date for all three Resource Registries.
+This is useful for avoiding requests for expired resources from cached pages.

 It is possible to provide additional tokens by registering an ``IETagValue`` adapter.
 This should be a named adapter on the published object (typically a